-High School Graduation Certificate with pass marks and an average of at least 60% in Biology, Chemistry, English, Mathematics and one other course all at the following provincial levels: New Brunswick 121 or 122; Newfoundland Academic 3; Nova Scotia 441 or 442; Prince Edward Island Academic XII.
+High School Graduation Certificate with pass marks and an average of at least 60% in Biology, Chemistry, English, Mathematics and one other course all at the following provincial levels: New Brunswick 120.
+121 or 122; Newfoundland Academic 3; Nova Scotia 441 or 442 (if 442, 70% required in Math); Prince Edward Island Academic XII.